Joey Terdoslavich: Atlanta Braves

 On January 8, 2016, the Braves placed Terdoslavich on waivers to make room on the 40-man roster for Kelly Johnson, who had re-signed with the Braves.

 Baltimore Orioles

 Terdoslavich was claimed off waivers by the Baltimore Orioles on the same day he was cut by the Braves.
-The Orioles designated Terdoslavich for assignment on January 21, 2016 in order to make room on the roster for Chris Davis, who had re-signed with the team.
+The Orioles designated Terdoslavich for assignment on January 21, 2016, in order to make room on the roster for Chris Davis, who had re-signed with the team.
 On January 28, 2016, the Orioles outrighted Terdoslavich to their Triple A affiliate, the Norfolk Tides.
 Terdoslavich hit for a .140 batting average in his time with the Tides, and was demoted to the Double A Bowie Baysox in April 2016 after prospect Trey Mancini was promoted.
 While playing in the Eastern League, Terdoslavich improved significantly, battling .246 with 14 home runs and 62 RBI.
-He became a free agent after the season.
+He became a free agent after the season on November 7.